 Yes, please.
 We’d be happy to let you link to our site unconditionally.
 However, please understand that we do not do formal link exchanges — in other words, we will not automatically link to your page (even if it is about or related to JCS) if you link to ours.
 While the Internet has some degree of permanence to it, the existence of the Online Archive’s Wayback Machine just goes to prove that, like life, much of the Internet is temporary and ephemeral, and considering all the other things we have to update frequently about this site, a links page is just not on our priorities list.
 Like, at all.

 This FAQ is copyrighted by JCS Zone, and as a result we can say who can use the material and in what way.
 But we are generous people who feel information does no good if it’s not out there educating people, and so we will give blanket permission for anyone to reprint or reproduce up to five (5) questions and their answers, in whole or in part, in any way, shape, or form other than on the Internet.
 But to do this, you need to acknowledge our website, http://www.jesuschristsuperstarzone.com, as the source.
+(If our alternate address, http://www.jesuschristsuperstar.net, suits your purposes more or is less unwieldy, feel free to use that instead.)
 Though we know this may not always be possible, if it is within one’s ability, we’d also like a copy of whatever the information is appearing in.
 If you wish to use more of the FAQ than the five questions allowed, please feel free to contact us using the link in the Nav.Bar above.
 If you wish to use parts of the FAQ for online purposes, we ask that instead of copying it, you link to it instead.
 This is not at all difficult, and we will be glad to help you do so; feel free to contact us as previously mentioned for details.

 Press documents describe it as everything from “a global phenomenon that has wowed audiences for over 40 years” to “a timeless work set against the backdrop of an extraordinary and universally known series of events.”
 But the simplest answer is best: Jesus Christ Superstar is a rock opera by Andrew Lloyd Webber and Tim Rice.
 Set in two acts, JCS tells the story of the final seven days in the life of Jesus of Nazareth, seen, unusually, through the eyes of Judas Iscariot.
 It dramatizes his entry into Jerusalem, the unrest caused by his preaching and popularity, his betrayal by Judas, the trial before Pontius Pilate, and his ultimate crucifixion.
 The piece is sung-through, with no spoken dialogue.

 JCS began its life as a concept album which featured renowned rock vocalist and Deep Purple frontman Ian Gillan voicing the part of Jesus, platinum selling solo artist Murray Head as Judas Iscariot and the inimitable Yvonne Elliman in the role of Mary Magdalene.
 Originally released in 1970, the album achieved huge global fame, most notably in the U.S. where it went to #1 on the Billboard Album Chart (a feat it repeated thrice), keeping other seminal records by George Harrison and Led Zeppelin off the top spot and going on to sell over 7 million copies worldwide.
 It was the first musical by Webber and Rice to be produced for the professional stage and first came to major theatres when it debuted on Broadway in October 1971 at the Mark Hellinger Theatre in New York.
 Less than 12 months after the Broadway show opened, the rock spectacle went to London, exploding onto the West End at the Palace Theatre in August 1972 in a hugely successful production.
 By 1980, after 3,358 performances, JCS had become the longest running musical in West End history at the time and grossed $12.3 million.
 In 1973, Academy Award winning director Norman Jewison directed the motion picture version, shot on location in Israel.
 Released by Universal Pictures, it was nominated for two Oscars and six Golden Globes, won a BAFTA, and grossed $13.2 million at the box office.
-(This would later be followed by a filmed stage version shot at Pinewood Studios in 2000 which won an International Emmy Award, and a filmed release of a live arena rock spectacular version featuring a star-studded lineup and an award-winning creative team in 2012.)
+(This would later be followed by a filmed stage version shot at Pinewood Studios in 2000 which won an International Emmy Award, a filmed release of a live arena rock spectacular version featuring a star-studded lineup and an award-winning creative team in 2012, and a live American television broadcast with a similar pedigree to the arena tour in 2018.)
 In all, JCS has grossed over $205 million and has been professionally produced in 42 countries around the world.

 At last count, JCS has been translated (or adapted for foreign production) into Czech, French, German, Hungarian, Italian, Japanese, Mexican (two variations), Polish, Portuguese, Russian (four variations), Spanish, and Swedish.
 If you know of any other foreign translations/adaptations, please drop us a line, and we will include them here!